NightsXC/weather-time-menu/README.md

 A simple weather and time menu for fivem.
 It is in danish but it is easy to translate since the code is written with english variables.
-Btw freeze weather doesnt work, it automaticly sets it to freeze time and you cant really change it.
+Btw freeze weather doesnt work, it automaticly sets it to freeze weather and you cant really change it.